 This is one of the definitive South Shore creek runs.
 First paddled in the seventies, the Silver has long had an annual pilgrimage of faithfuls, hoping to catch this beauty when the snow melts and the ice goes out.

 The run begins with Hail Mary (a great challenging rapids in three pitches) and ends with the Cabin Section (an even more demanding stretch which most boaters will enjoy from shore, and even well seasoned boaters will likely appreciate having good safety support in a few key locations).
 At low-to-moderate flows, this section can easily be parsed into three sequential pitches.
 At higher flows, the drops tend to 'run together', creating many opportunities for epic tales to be told later around the bar or campfire.
 And, between these two sequences, you'll find a plentiful assortment of good drops to keep you on your toes.

 Click here for Part 1 of an article from the AW Journal, way back in 1981!

 Click here for Part 2 of the article.

 This is NOT a comprehensive list of the rapids on this reach.
 We could use some help here.
 If you know names, have locations (coordinates), or can provide more detailed descriptions for any of the rapids on this reach, we would appreciate your input!
 Add a comment or report, or email the StreamTeam member for this reach.

-A longer let-up precedes the final pitch.
+"Hail Mary" is broken down into three pitches.
+The first pitch starts with a jumbled slide into a nearly 90-degree left turn, followed by a sequence of holes and waves.A short pool brings you to the second pitch: A rocky protuberance separates the flow (at low-to-moderate levels, anyway).
+To the right, water flows over a shallow shelf and dumps into a wrapping hole (the current from the left line).
+To the left, a sweet slide accelerates you into the flow dropping in from the right, then (with little pause) accelerates you toward a pretty good sized hole, with diagonal 'feeder waves' funneling you into the maw.
+Punch the hole hard, angled left to catch the left eddy, or you will be fed (by the outflow) right into an undercut wall.A longer let-up precedes the final pitch.
 The jagged rock of the riverbed 'humps' down the middle of this pitch.
 To the left, water spills into a nasty, narrow crease.
 (You DON'T want to be anywhere near this!)
 With adequate water, the most opted for route is more-or-less down the center, but more often when I've been there (with low-to-moderate flows), the preferred route has been well to the right.
 A short initial ledge drops you into a short pool.
 Sliding out of there, you grunge down toward a wall of rock (right shore), to be diverted sharply to your left.
 You do your best to avoid banging paddle or right elbow on the wall (or worse, being flipped) as you head toward the hole formed where currents converge (from the left-side slot) as they (hopefully) spit you out downstream.